nashville-software-school/bangazon-inc/book-3-workforce/chapters/ASPNET_INTRO.md

 ## Adding the Other Views

 The next step is to create the `Details` view, the `Edit` view, and the `Delete` view.
 Use the scaffolding for _MVC View_ to create the Razor templates for each one.
 Don't attempt to build the create view until you get to the next chapter about View Models.

+If you finish early, you can skip ahead to Chapter 4 - [Student Exercises MVC - Part 1](./chapters/STUDENT_EXERCISES_WEBAPP.md) and build out views for each resource.